-The pinout has been changed to improve PC layout by allowing the high current high frequency switching circuitry to be easily isolated from low current noise sensitive control circuitry.
-The new SO-8 package includes a fused ground lead which significantly reduces the thermal resistance of the device to extend the ambient operating temperature range.
-There is an optional function of shutdown or synchronization.
+The pinout has been changed to improve PC layout by allowing the high current, high frequency switching circuitry to be easily isolated from low current, noise sensitive control circuitry.
+The new SO-8 package includes a fused ground lead that significantly reduces the thermal resistance of the device to extend the ambient operating temperature range.
 Standard surface mount external parts can be used including the inductor and capacitors.

-7, LTC and LT are registered trademarks of Linear Technology Corporation.
+17, LTC and LT are registered trademarks of Linear Technology Corporation.